kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 >**NOTE:** You can provision only one instance of the GCP Service Broker Provider in each Namespace.

-To add GCP Broker Provider to your namespace you first need to prepare a service account and a JSON access key.
+To add GCP Broker Provider to your Namespace, you must prepare a service account and a JSON access key.

 To create a Kubernetes Secret entry containing JSON access key perform the following steps: